hpi-dhc/jointly/CONTRIBUTING.rst

 A reminder for the maintainers on how to deploy.
 Make sure all your changes are committed, including an entry in HISTORY.rst and an update of the old version code in ``docs/conf.py`` and ``pyproject.toml``.
+Please also link the PR in your history entry.

 GitHub will then deploy to PyPI if tests pass.